MCP Server

 Browse overviews (called 'measurements' in the backend) — KPI tracking dashboards that monitor specific metrics over time with visualizations and optional targets.
 If a user says 'overview', they mean this tool.
 Use action to choose the operation:

-• list — all team overviews, supports search and pagination
+• list — cursor-paginated list of team overviews, supports search (pass cursor from page.cursor for next page)

 • show — full overview details with configs and share settings